My Go-To Quiet Time Activities for Kids

 Real Point

 Quiet time isn't punishment.
-It's teaching kids how find peace calm in busy world.
+It's teaching kids how to find peace and calm in a busy world.

-Kids need learn be still but also need tools make that possible.
-Can't expect them naturally know how be quietly occupied.
+Kids need to learn to be still, but they also need tools to make that possible.
+Can't expect them to naturally know how to be quietly occupied.

-Good quiet activities help kids connect with God develop inner calmness they'll need whole lives.
+Good quiet activities help kids connect with God and develop inner calmness they'll need their whole lives.

 Subscribe to KidsMinistry.Blog newsletter and stay updated.